phalcon-orphanage/docs/en/reference/di.rst

 Object
 ^^^^^^
-This type expect an object, because the object does not need to be resolved because it is already an object, one could say that there is no really dependency injection here, however it is useful if you want to force that the returned dependency will always the same object/value:
+This type expects an object because the object does not need to be resolved because it is already an object, one could say that there is not really dependency injection here, but it is useful if you want to force that the returned dependency will always the same object/value:

 .. code-block:: php